-Hazard perception is the second part of the UK theory test.
-DVLA theory test is a mandatory test which all UK learner drivers must pass to obtain a full driving licence.
-The test includes multiple choise questions but also hazard perception video clips.
-Here you can find information of hazard perception test and also we will provide some free hazard perception test practices.
+Theory test is a mandatory test which all UK learner drivers must pass to obtain a full driving licence.
+The test includes multiple-choice questions and hazard perception test.
+Here you can find information about hazard perception test.
+Also we provide FREE hazard perception test practices.

 Hazard perception test online